Learning from SAM: Harnessing a Foundation Model for Sim2Real Adaptation by Regularization: Evaluation

 \subsection{Results}

-\Cref{tab:results} reports quantitative results on YCB-Video and HomebrewedDB.
+\Cref{tab:results} reports semantic segmentation results on YCB-Video and HomebrewedDB.
 We compare our results with those of \citet{imbusch2022synthetic}, since they address the same problem setting.
 Similar to their evaluation, is not our intention to beat the overall state-of-the-art in semantic segmentation, but instead show the improvement gained by using our method when applied to a straightforward segmentation model.

-As a first observation, our more modern segmentation backbone based on ConvNeXt and FPN+PPM compared to the older RefineNet~\citep{lin2017refinenet} used in \citep{imbusch2022synthetic} is able to achieve much higher results on the baseline of real annotated data for both datasets.
+As a first observation, our more modern segmentation backbone based on ConvNeXt and FPN+PPM compared to the older RefineNet~\citep{lin2017refinenet} used in \citep{imbusch2022synthetic} is able to achieve much higher mIoU on the baseline of real annotated data for both datasets.
 To analyze the impact of this further, we train an ablation of our backbone with CUT-refined data, like in \citep{imbusch2022synthetic}.
 This combination achieves similar results as compared to training our backbone directly on synthetic data.
 In conclusion, the more modern backbone architecture already provides the robustness that was induced through data augmentation in \citep{imbusch2022synthetic}.

-Furthermore, our method not only outperforms a network purely trained on synthetic data, but also manages to beat the real baseline on YCB-Video.
-On HomebrewedDB our method provides a decent advantage over synthetic data alone, but does not reach the performance possible from real annotations.
+Furthermore, our method not only outperforms a network purely trained on synthetic data, but also beats the real baseline on YCB-Video.
+On HomebrewedDB, our method provides a decent advantage over synthetic data alone, but does not reach the performance possible from real annotations.
 This may be due to the smaller quantity and especially the smaller diversity of available real data.